Matthew J. Saunders

 Matthew J. Saunders (born 5 January 1972) is an English composer, mastering engineer, and visual designer.
 During the first decade of the 21st century he was signed to 4AD Records — a British major independent label home to The Pixies, Cocteau Twins, Scott Walker and many others.
-He records and performs as Magnétophone, The Assembled Minds, Rapid Eye Electronics Ltd. and also runs the record label Patterned Air Recordings.
+He records and performs as Twilight Sequence, Magnétophone, The Assembled Minds, Rapid Eye Electronics Ltd. and also runs the record label Patterned Air Recordings.